emresurmeli/AI-for-Web-Development-Students/README.md

 ---

 ### **5️⃣ AI for Writing & Testing Code**
-- AI can generate **unit tests** using frameworks like Jest, Mocha, or PHPUnit.
+- AI can generate **unit tests** using pure JS, or frameworks like Jest and Mocha.
 - Example prompt:
   - “Write Jest unit tests for this function that validates email input.”
 - AI-generated tests **must be reviewed** for correctness and completeness.